-Forming a press group: Find at least three or four people who are interested in working as a press group.
-It is best if the same person actually speaks to journalists as a known voice on the end of a telephone can get stories accepted more easily.
-Always give a definite contact number (telephone) and address to reporters.
-Work out the broad outline of what you will say and you can rotate the job of writing press releases.
+Forming a media group: Find three or four people who are interested in this work.
+It's best if the same person actually speaks to journalists as a known voice on the phone can get stories accepted more easily, but the job of writing press releases can be rotated once the broad outline of what will be said has been agreed.

-Remember that anything reported in the media can have a tremendous effect, not only on the squatters involved in your immediate struggle but on squatters everywhere, so keep the wild talk till the reporter's gone home.
-Obviously, a press group should be fully answerable to the whole group of squatters and must stick to the policy agreed by them.
+Remember that anything reported in the media can have a tremendous effect on squatters everywhere, not just your own struggle, so keep any wild talk until the reporter's gone home.
+Obviously, a media group should be answerable to the whole group of squatters, must stick to the policy agreed by everyone, and put themselves forward as spokespeople, not 'leaders'.

-Listed below are some of the national papers which have sometimes given a good coverage to squatters.
-The Press Association is an agency which puts out information to all the national dailies (on tapes); it is worth phoning through any press release to them-they may at least send out part of it.
-For addresses of other national dailies, look in a London telephone directory and Benn's Press Guide (your local reference library should have them).
+Listed below are some of the national or London papers which have sometimes given good coverage to squatters.
+The Press Association is an agency which puts out instant information to the press.
+It is worth phoning through any press release to them.
+For addresses of other papers see Benn's Press Guide in your local reference library.

-For national and local radio and television, look in the relevant phone book.
-Do not neglect your local papers - they will probably give you most (if not the best) coverage.
-It is worth checking to see if there is a reporter who has done good articles on squatting in the past and approach him or her.
+For national and local TV and radio, look in the relevant phone book.
+Don't neglect your local papers.
+They will give you the most (but not necessarily the best) coverage and will be more responsive to any stunts or actions you organise.
+It is worth checking if there is a reporter there who has done good articles on squatting in the past and approaching her or him.

-Press releases: In general keep them shorter than 400 words.
-Include an address, a telephone number (giving times when you are there or a message can be left), and the names of all your press group.
+Press Releases: Generally, keep them below 400 words.
+Type clearly using double spacing.
+Include an address and a phone number, giving times when you're there or a message can be left, and the names of your media group.
 Don't forget to date it.